Filter By Category

-We know there is a major technical advantage in using Fiber Reinforced Concrete versus wire mesh.
+We know there is a major technical advantage in using synthetic fibers versus wire mesh.
 The quantifiable evidence shows that the 3-dimensional fiber reinforcement is proactive whereas the single layer of wire mesh, at best, is reactive.
 The economic benefits significantly multiply the value of using Fiber Reinforced Concrete.
-Here is how to compare […]
+Here is how to compare the […]

 Will Synthetic Fibers Replace Reinforcing Steel in the Concrete?